KUL-RSDA/documentation/HPC/iRODs_and_Tier-1.md

     $ project_output
     Simulation/Processing outputs

-(ignore KUL, there are two groups at KUL, in other directories groups are separated for group-specific data which is better)
+!!!
+Ignore the directory "KUL".
+The collaborative project has two research groups from KUL.
+It's better to keep the data of research groups in different folders like organized in other directories.

 Other notes
 ======================